TU-CSCI3362-SP22/activity-singleton/README.md

 Welcome to GEM's Candy Factory!
 We have a fully automated On Demand Candy factory.
 For the purposes of this activity, our robots are reading the transcript to decide what to do.

+**TODO**
+- [ ] Make the example methods
+- [ ] Consider having different constructors on the chocbot subclasses
+- [ ] Noodle if there's a way to have more than one method making chocbots.

 ## Phase 1 -
 Browse through the different classes to get a feel for how the Candy Factory operates.
 You'll notice that there is a super class, `CandyOrder`, that has three subclasses for the three different kinds of candy our factory produces: `LollipopOrder`, `ChocolateBarOrder`, `ChocPBCupOrder`.
 There is also a `TaskManager` that handles all of the orders that customers can submit either through a `callInOrder` or a `webOrder`.